Learning Objectives:

 By the end of this lesson, students will be able to:

-• Use cleft sentences to emphasize key points in IELTS Writing Task 2 essays.
+- Use cleft sentences to emphasise key points in IELTS Writing Task 2 essays.

 🧠 Why Use Cleft Sentences?